marick/ecto-test-dsl-guide/README.md

 ![](.gitbook/assets/first-error-view.png)

 Note that errors are reported in the usual ExUnit style, complete with colorized differences.
-When there's a changeset error, the changeset itself is also printed \(on a single line, to save space\).
+When there's a changeset error, the changeset itself is also printed \(on a single line, which saves space if your editor doesn't wrap test failure lines\).

-Once I find an error, I usually use `one_example_test.exs` when rerunning it \(and when using TDD to test-driven new code\).
-That looks like this:
+If I break code such that many examples fail, I'll use `one_example_test.exs` to rerun just it.
+That file looks like this:

 ```elixir
 defmodule Examples.OneExampleTest do